Right on, ride on

 It was a long, and at times straining ride, and I can’t wait until it happens again next year!

-Posted in bike friendly, ride | No Comments »
+Posted in bike friendly, ride | Comments Off on Bikes not Bombs Ride, Bring on the Heat

 Boston Spring Tweed Ride

-Posted by teeheehee on May 31st, 2010
+Posted by @teeheehee on May 31st, 2010

 I say, it has been a rather long time since I’ve written.
 Truly the winter gave me little to work with, and once settled into the habit of laziness it is difficult to find one’s way back into the spirit of writing about things.
 But, often as this goes, with a little bit of encouragement (100psi) combined at a time with an event worth relating to others: a recipe for a blog post is formed.
 All that needs to be done now is for the writing to happen.